 The area where these two streams meet at almost 90° outside of the harbour can give rise to a confused sea.

-Referring to our Entrance and Anchorage chart for the closer approaches, you'll see we have marked in the two big ship channels.
+The two main, big-ship channels are marked on the charts and it is best to stay outwith those.
 The entrance is wide, and small craft can use the whole width of it.
 In thick onshore weather, especially with an ebbing tide it is wise to give Chapel Rocks and At.Ann's Head a wide berth to avoid confused seas.

 It is extremely likely you will meet big ships using either of these channels, and they are constrained by their drafts.
 Therefore the narrow channel rules always apply whether under sail or motor, and small craft must keep right out of the way.
 Also bear in mind visibility from the bridge of the ship is restricted at close quarters, you may be able to see them clearly but if you get too close in front of them they cannot see you.